 - Activities, services, and materials that generate new neighborhood connections and activities, grow an organization or educate neighborhood leadership and promote involvement.

 - Neighborhood Preservation

-- Materials, programs or services that sustain or improve the health, public safety, and welfare of the neighborhood such as crime watch, traffic management, or home weatherization programs; or contribute positively to the neighborhood’s aesthetic quality such as community property maintenance programs or beautification programs.
+- Materials, programs or services that sustain or improve the health, public safety, and welfare of the neighborhood such as crime watch, playgrounds, common areas, park amenities, community gardens, neighborhood markers, identity signs, trash cans, benches, etc. or contribute positively to the neighborhood’s aesthetic quality such as community property maintenance programs or beautification programs.

 - Neighborhood Cultural, Social, and Recreational Initiatives

 - Materials, programs or services that promote diversity, family literacy, neighborhood access to technology, after school enrichment programs, youth athletic leagues, career preparation, services for the needy, disabled, or elderly and cultural activities such as music, dance, or art programs.